Prof. Lidar Sapir-Hen's Lab

 Subsistence economy and culinary practices in Jerusalem and its hinterland.

-Subsistence economy and culinary practices in Jerusalem and its hinterland in the Iron Age and in the Persian and Hellenistic periods, with special attention to the relationship between economy, social status and diet.
+This study focuses on subsistence economy and culinary practices in Jerusalem and its hinterland in the Iron Age and in the Persian and Hellenistic periods, with special attention to the relationship between economy, social status and diet.
 The time-span under consideration represents a full urbanization cycle of growth (in the Iron Age), decline (in the Persian and early Hellenistic periods) and recovery (in the late Hellenistic period).

 Social status, ethnicity and animal economy during the Bronze Age and Iron Ages